PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Travellers/Debt-Collector/README.md

 > Players may make promises to you.
 Players you catch breaking them: might die.
 Demons who do swap characters with a Minion first.

+> Players may privately make promises to you.
+Players you catch breaking them: die.

 *I welcome you my friend.
 My friend death.*

 ### The Debt Collector punishes those who don't keep their promises to them.